Derived binomial rings I: integral Betti cohomology of log schemes: Free derived binomial rings

 In particular, looking at $\pi_0$ we get the classical isomorphism $[X,K(\mbb Z,n)]\simeq H^n_\sing(X,\mbb Z)$.
 This gives a canonical class $[c_n]\in H^n_\sing(K(\mbb Z,n),\mbb Z)$ as an image of $\id_{K(\mbb Z,n)}$, and any class $x\in H^n_\sing(X,\mbb Z)$ is the pull-back of $[c_n]$ under the corresponding map $[x]\colon X\ra K(\mbb Z,n)$. \end{rem}

 \begin{construction} By plugging $X=K(M)$ in the equivalence and looking at the image of $\id_{K(M)}$ we get a natural transformation

 of endofunctors of ${\mscr D}(\bZ)^{\le 0}$.
 Both functors commute with sifted colimits and so this transformation is determined by its restriction to $\Lat$ (by \Cref{prop:maps from sifted completion}).
-Note that the corresponding restrictions are given by $M\mapsto M$ and $M\mapsto \mbb Z[M]$, while the transformation is given by the natural homomorphism $\mbb Z[M]\ra M$ that sends a generator $[m]$ to $m\in M$.
+Note that the restrictions of corresponding functors are given by $M\mapsto M$ and $M\mapsto \mbb Z[M]$, while the transformation between them is given by the natural homomorphism $\mbb Z[M]\ra M$ that sends a generator $[m]$ to $m\in M$.